 Breaking Down the Barriers: A Path Forward

 While these challenges seem overwhelming, change is possible.
-Communities across the globe are finding ways to honour cultural values while embracing modern approaches to addiction treatment.
+Communities across the globe are finding ways to honour cultural values while embracing modern approaches to addiction treatments.

 Education and Awareness

-The Education The first step towards destigmatizing addiction in Asian culture is through education.
-Vaping Families need information about addiction as medical issue, not moral shortcoming.
-The Australian Department of Health that addiction is a chronic and multifaceted disease deserving of medical treatment and support, which can be validating for families experiencing cultural shame.
+The first step towards destigmatising addiction in Asian culture is education.
+Families need information about addiction as a medical issue, not a moral shortcoming.
+The Australian Department of Health states that addiction is a chronic and multifaceted disease deserving of medical treatment and support, which can be validating for families experiencing cultural shame.

 Effective educational approaches include: